Mahaveersalvih/movie-recommendation-/README.md

 Sentiment Analysis: Analyze movie reviews to determine the "mood" of a movie automatically.

-Live Deployment: Host the web app on Streamlit Cloud or Heroku.
+Live Deployment: Host the web app on Streamlit Cloud .

 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.